 | |

-Seals in Norfolk: 6 Best Places for Seal Watching (& Map)
+6 Best Places for Seal Watching in Norfolk (& Map)

 A trip to see the seals in Norfolk is one of the best days out you can have in the East of England.
-Experience seals in their natural habitat and enjoy the rugged Norfolk coastline.
+Experience common and grey seals in their natural habitat and enjoy the rugged Norfolk coastline.

 6 best places to see seals in Norfolk